 I am a doctoral candidate in the joint PhD program in Anthropology & Linguistics.
 Prior to joining the Department of Linguistics and School of Anthropology, I completed a Master’s of Arts in Sociolinguistics of the Arab World at the University of Essex.
 My Master’s research examined Arabic dialect contact in the Gaza Strip between indigenous Gaza Palestinians and Palestinian refugees originally from the city of Jaffa.
 More recently, in the summer of 2015 I conducted a three month pilot fieldwork project examining dialect contact in a Palestinian refugee camp in northern Jordan.

-- Cotter, William M. (under review).
+- Cotter, William M. (accepted pending revisions).
 The Arabic dialect of Gaza City.
 Journal of the International Phonetic Association.

-- Cotter, William M. and Mary-Caitlyn Valentinsson. (accepted pending revisions).
+- Cotter, William M. and Mary-Caitlyn Valentinsson.
+2018.
 Bivalent class indexing in the sociolingusitics of specialty coffee talk.
-Journal of Sociolinguistics.
+Journal of Sociolinguistics 22(5): 489-515.